 3. Lay out everything in a clever way

-Make a detailed list of all the items you want to take with you and lay them all out in small groups, generally in the order of your packing and use.
+Make a detailed list of all the items you want to take with you on your motorcycle touring in Europe and lay them all out in small groups, generally in the order of your packing and use.

 Pack all the emergency and essential items separately, so that you can reach for them without any difficulty.

 Packing efficiently is an art that should be used well when planning a long solo motorcycle trip around Europe.

 It will help maximizing the space and also in catering to your day-to-day needs while you’re out there in the open.

 The general idea behind packing efficiently is that you must keep the equipment in the order of its usage and importance of requirement, should any emergency occur en-route.